arizvisa/ida-minsc/docs/static/install.rst

 The Python 2.x series has since been deprecated due to the compatibility-breaking changes that have been introduced with the Python 3.x series [:ref:`1<downgrading-references>`].
-Due to this, when installing later versions of IDAPython, the installer will let you choose which version of Python to use [:ref:`2<downgrading-references>`].
-After choosing your version of Python and completing the install, IDAPython will appear to be locked to that particular version without doing a complete re-install.
-If you have chosen Python 3.x, then the IDA-minsc plugin will not be able to work with your setup until you switch your version to Python 2.x.
+However, the user may still wish to use plugins or modules that only exist within the Python 2.x series.
+As a result of this deprecation, when installing later versions of IDAPython, the installer will let you choose which version of Python to use [:ref:`2<downgrading-references>`].
+After choosing your version of Python and completing the installation process, IDAPython will appear to be locked to that particular version without doing a complete re-install.

-This however, does not mean that you are stuck as there are a couple of avenues that you can take in order to temporarily switch the interpreter that IDAPython uses between either the Python 2.x or Python 3.x series [:ref:`3<downgrading-references>`].
+If you have chosen Python 3.x, then some desired plugins might not work with your setup, or some modules might not be available until you switch your Python interpreter.
+This however does not affect any part of the IDA-minsc plugin, and the choice of choosing a Python version is left completely up to the user.
+To temporary switch the interpreter that IDAPython uses, IDA provides a couple of avenues that a user can take [:ref:`3<downgrading-references>`].

 Earlier versions of IDAPython
 *****************************